 Your Hometown Christian Radio Station.
 WWWC Wilkesboro, North Carolina.

-The state’s seasonally adjusted July unemployment rate was 4.7 percent, decreasing 0.2 of a percentage point from June’s revised rate.
-The national rate remained unchanged at 4.9 percent.
-North Carolina’s July 2016 unemployment rate was 1.0 percentage point lower than a year ago.
-The number of people employed decreased 13,000 over the month but there is still an increase of 114,000 over the year.
-Since July 2015, Total Nonfarm jobs gained 94,100 with the Total Private sector growing by 79,200 and Government increasing by 14,900.
-The largest over-the-year increase among major industries was Professional & Business Services at 28,600.
-The next unemployment update is scheduled for Wednesday, August 31, 2016 when the county unemployment rates for July 2016 will be released.
+The state’s seasonally adjusted September unemployment rate was 4.7 percent, increasing 0.1 of a percentage point from the August revised rate.
+The national rate also increased 0.1 of a percentage point to 5.0 percent.
+North Carolina’s September 2016 unemployment rate was 1.0 percentage points lower than a year ago.
+The number of people employed increased 7,559 over the month.
+The next unemployment update is scheduled for Wednesday, November 2, when the county unemployment rates for September 2016 will be released.

 North Carolina officials are working closely with the Federal Emergency Management Agency (FEMA) to transition displaced residents from emergency shelters in flooded areas to more stable temporary housing.
 At the height of the emergency on Oct.
 9, there were over 4,000 people housed in 81 shelters.
 By Friday that number was down to about 900 people in 20 shelters.
 “Getting families out of shelters and into stable housing is one of my top priorities through our North Carolina Disaster Relief Fund and the Hurricane Matthew Recovery Committee we have established,” said Governor Pat McCrory.
 A state-led housing task force that includes FEMA, local and voluntary agencies and the private sector is working to identify as many options as possible to keep families close to their home communities.